LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/7.1-Context-API-Prop-Drilling/README.md

   ```

 - Then in the context usage part we have

   - The place where we want to use that value(nested children in the chain), we need to call in the `useContext()` hook from "React" and initiaize it to the variable that wanted that state value and then we need to pass in the context for which value we want, which in our case is `CountContext` to the parentheses.
 So now we don't neeed to pass in the prop for the first child component `Count` to get the state to the one nested to that children, i.e `CountRenderer` and `Button`.
-  - To use more context state vars we can pass in their names using the array destructuring syntax and use them accordingly
+  - To use more context state vars we can pass in their names using the object destructuring syntax and use them accordingly

   ```js
   function Count({ setCount }) {